-Miti gatio on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red- legged frog and San Francisco garter snake avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
+witigation Monitoring and Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1c: Implement California red- legged frog and San Francisco garter snake avoidance measures. x X Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for CRLF and SFGS.
 The Wildlife Exclusion Fencing Plan for Segments 2 and 4 was submitted and approved by the wildlife agencies, and installation and monitoring of wildlife exclusion fencing is ongoing.
 No CRLF / SFGS or sign of each species has been observed to date on the Project.
 A separate Wildlife Exclusion Fencing Plan will be submitted for Segments 1 and 3, prior to initiation of construction activities in those segments.
-BIO-1d: Implement western pond turtle avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
+BIO-1d: Implement western pond turtle avoidance measures. x X Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities nearby/adjacent to potential habitat for WPT.
 No WPT or WPT sign have been observed to date on the Project.
 BIO-1e: Implement Townsend's big- eared bat, pallid bat, hoary bat, and fringed myotis avoidance measures. x x Ongoing Pre-construction surveys are occurring no more than 7 days prior to the initiation of construction activities with the potential to disturb bats or their habitat.
-No special- status bats or sign have been observed to date on the Project.
+No special-status bats or sign have been observed to date on the Project.

-Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1f: Implement western burrowing owl avoidance measures.
-X X Ongoing Protocol surveys for Western Burrowing Owl were conducted from April 2017 through July 2017 at previously identified potentially suitable habitat locations.
+Mitigation Monitoring and Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1f: Implement western burrowing owl avoidance measures.
+X x Ongoing Protocol surveys for Western Burrowing Owl were conducted from April 2017 through July 2017 at previously identified potentially suitable habitat locations.
 Note that all of these locations are in Construction Segment 4 (southern Santa Clara and San Jose).
 No Burrowing Owls were observed during the surveys.
 Construction in Segment 4 is anticipated to occur in 2018.
 Prior to construction activities in Segment 4, pre-construction surveys of the potential habitat areas will occur no more than 7 days prior to the onset of construction activities.
-BIO-1g: Implement northern harrier, white-tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x X Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project- related activities with the potential to impact nesting birds.
+In addition, protocol surveys will be initiated again in March 2018 at the previously identified potentially suitable habitat locations, which will allow work to occur during the 2019 breeding season, if necessary.
+BIO-1g: Implement northern harrier, white-tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project-related activities with the potential to impact nesting birds.
 No active nests were observed during this reporting period.
-Nesting Bird surveys will be initiated again on February 1, 2018.
+Nesting Bird surveys were initiated on February 1, 2018 and continued throughout the reporting period.
+One active nest was observed during this reporting period, but was over 150 feet away from any potential construction activity.